 Not where the musk of happiness blows,

-Would I be born—
+Would I be born.

-A thousand famines may prowl
+A thousand famines may wrack my body,

-Yet would I love to be again
+Yet would I be born again in Hindustan.

 A million thieves of disease